immo2300576/SystemDesign/CAP.md

 If a service consists of multiple components prone to failure, the service's overall availability depends on whether the components are in sequence or in parallel.

 #### In sequence
-Overall availability decreases when two components with availability < 100% are in sequence:
+Overall availability decreases when two components with availability < 100% are in sequence:<br>
 Availability (Total) = Availability (Foo) * Availability (Bar)

 If both Foo and Bar each had 99.9% availability, their total availability in sequence would be 99.8%.

 #### In parallel
-Overall availability increases when two components with availability < 100% are in parallel:
+Overall availability increases when two components with availability < 100% are in parallel:<br>
 Availability (Total) = 1 - (1 - Availability (Foo)) * (1 - Availability (Bar))

 If both Foo and Bar each had 99.9% availability, their total availability in parallel would be 99.9999%.